vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/0/02_CONTENTS.md

 115 to 126

 ## CHAPTER XII.
 The Performance of Prapatti with its angas
-The nature of the angi (prapatti); the manner of performing bharanyāsa ; Iswara the principal beneficiary, the true meaning of Alavandar's slokas (52 and 53) in connection with bharanyasa; the presence of the idea of bharasamarpanam in Duaya ; prapatti a momentary act; a brief statement of the nature of bharasamarpanam; Nadathur Ammal's summary of the meaning of prapatti; prapatti with its angas to be performed only once.
+The nature of the angi (prapatti); the manner of performing bharanyāsa ; Īśvara the principal beneficiary, the true meaning of Alavandar's ślokas (52 and 53) in connection with bharanyasa; the presence of the idea of bharasamarpanam in Duaya ; prapatti a momentary act; a brief statement of the nature of bharasamarpanam; Nadathur Ammal's summary of the meaning of prapatti; prapatti with its angas to be performed only once.
 127 to 136

 XLIV Pages.